YaleBioImaging/yrt-pet/doc/usage/histogram3d.md

 4. Two different lines of responses cannot be represented by the same histogram bin

 These rules must apply for a Fully3D scanner with DOI crystals.
+Note that Time-of-flight bins are not encoded by Histogram3D.

 ## Crystals in the same ring